amdemw206-coder/Interactive-Recipe-Gallery_AD312/README.md

 When running the page, you'll see from top to bottom:
 - A rendered image taken from the 'images' object array (images.url)
 - A caption for the rendered image taken from the same 'images' object array (images.description)
-- "next" and "previous" buttons, that have boundary checks
+- "next" and "previous" buttons, that have boundary checks so that you can't navigate to the next/previous image if it doesn't exist.